Varcharz

 Varcharz is a studio album by German electronica duo Mouse on Mars.
 It was released by Ipecac Recordings in 2006.
 Contrasting with their previous album, Radical Connector, which had a poppier sound, Varcharz has a much more abrasive sound.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Varcharz received an average score of 71% based on 10 reviews, indicating "generally favorable reviews".

-Heather Phares of AllMusic gave the album 4 stars out of 5, saying, "Varcharz shows that the duo is just as adamant about -- and adept at -- exploring the wilder fringes of their sound as they are honing it into forward-thinking pop."
+Heather Phares of AllMusic said, "Varcharz shows that the duo is just as adamant about -- and adept at -- exploring the wilder fringes of their sound as they are honing it into forward-thinking pop."